lets-talk-codeup/github-guesser/readme.md

 [(Back to top)](#table-of-contents)

 After acquiring and exploring the READMEs collected, we determined that the most common coding language in Microsoft's repos was TypeScript.
 Therefore, we decided to use classification modeling to attempt to predict whether the repos used TypeScript or not based on features from the READMEs.
 We were able to predict with an 84% accuracy whether a repo used TypeScript or not based on types of words and word length of a README.

+### Hypotheses
+#### 1.)
+Is the message length independent of the programming language?
+    - The mean message length for TypeScript is not the same as the mean for all other programming languages.

+#### 2.)
+Does the word 'data' occur statistically more often in TypeScript documents than in other languages?
+    - The word 'data' does occur more often in non-TypeScript documents than in TypeScript.

 ---